 2020 Sales and Charters

-Marcon International is pleased to report nine barges, 12 vessels and a pair of winches sold or chartered to date this year, which brings us to 1,516 sale or charter transactions successfully completed since 1981.
+Marcon International is pleased to report nine barges, 12 vessels and a pair of winches sold or chartered in 2020, which brings us to 1,516 sale or charter transactions successfully completed since 1981.

 Marcon International, Inc. is pleased to report the successful towage of a U.S. flag 20,000 barrel double-hull ocean tank barge (our file TB20021) from Puerto Rico to a shipyard in the Gulf of Mexico.
 The barge was repositioned for drydocking and renewal of her ABS loadline, after which she may be sold.
 The barge measures 214.5' loa x 54.0' beam x 12.0' depth.
 She was built in 2000 by Bollinger Shipyard in Amelia, LA and carries an unrestricted ABS ocean loadline and USCG COI for grade D and lower cargoes.
 She’s a two system barge, typically transporting 10,000bbl of MGO and 8,000bbl of IFO, but can carry around 14,000 to 15,000bbl of IFO if some of the MGO capacity is used.
 She was originally fitted with coils, but given the warm weather in her operating area, she has not had a heating system installed (but coils remain).
 Further details and price ideas on request from Marcon.
 Barge is expected to be ready to return to service in December 2020 with fresh five year certificates.
 Marcon acted as sole broker for the towage and is offering the barge for potential sale from the owner.